mafiosnik777/enhancr/README.md

 # Features
 - Encodes video on the fly and reads frames from source video, without the need of extracting frames or loading into memory
 - Queue for batch processing
-- Live Preview of output media
+- Live Preview integrated in the UI, without impact on performance
 - Allows chaining of interpolation, upscaling & restoration
 - Offers the possibility to trim videos before processing
 - Can load custom ESRGAN models in onnx & pth format and converts them automatically